Earth Day events on tap in Washington

 Additionally, participants and spectators are encouraged, but not required, to join WEC in their annual roadside cleanup after the race.

-Gently used sneakers tied together by the laces are sought for a sneaker drive.
-Shoes will be donated through Woodbridge Running Company to the Rerun shoe program.
+Please bring gently used sneakers tied together by the laces.
+All shoes will be donated through Woodbridge Running Company to the Rerun shoe program.

 Roadside cleanup